chrisnoonan98675/site/xl-deploy/concept/the-xl-deploy-repository.markdown

 XL Deploy's Repository contains CIs that refer to other CIs.
 There are two ways in which CIs can refer to each other:

 * **Containment**.
 In this case, one CI _contains_ another CI.
 If the parent CI is removed, so is the child CI.
 An example of this type of reference is an Environment CI and its deployed applications.
 * **Reference**.
 In this case, one CI _refers_ to another CI.
 If the referring CI is removed, the referred CI is unchanged.
 Removing a CI when it is still being referred to is not allowed.
 An example of this type of reference is an environment CI and its middleware.
-The middleware exists in the **Infrastructure** folder independently of the environments the middleware is in.
+The middleware exists in the **Infrastructure** directory independently of the environments the middleware is in.

 ## Deployed applications